SysHadMean/loki/README.md

 ## Description

-A local file encryptor in AES.
+A local file encryptor in AES-256.
 Designed by Yatoub42

-Loki encrypts a given file with a password using the AES algorithm.
+Loki encrypts a given file with a password using the AES-256 algorithm.
 The password is not kept and files encrypted with Loki must be decrypted by him with the same password used for encryption.

 ## Getting start